This article was last updated on the May 7, 2018.

 By clicking that button you'll then see your menu display like this:

 Congrats!
-Your Superfly menu is now added and displaying on your site.
+Your Superfly menu is now added and displayed on your site.
 But how about expanding the use of it?
 Superfly allows you to add additional text to each menu item and much more.

 Modifying Your Superfly menu